S3-working-group/s3-practical-guide/docs/all.md

 **Enable the flow of information and influence between two teams.**

-A team selects one of its members to represent their interests in the <dfn data-info="Governance: The process of setting objectives and making and evolving decisions that guide people towards achieving those objectives.">governance</dfn> decisions of another team.
+A team selects one of its members to represent their interests in the <a href="#" class="tooltip" title="Governance: The process of setting objectives and making and evolving decisions that guide people towards achieving those objectives.">governance</a> decisions of another team.

 ![One circle linked to another circle](img/structural-patterns/link.png)